capriok/AutoSearch/README.md

 #### `maxResults: Number` (optional)
 Default: 10

-- Number of results to render in the results list
+- Max number of results to render in the results list

 #### `showIcon: Boolean` (optional)
 Default: true

-- Used to determine if the search icon in the input is rendered
+- Used to determine if the search icon is rendered in the input

 ## Try it out on CodeSandbox
 [![Edit Button](https://svgshare.com/i/KAx.svg)](https://codesandbox.io/s/autosearch-ltzg7)